oven-sh/bun/docs/test/extending.md

 typeof describe; // "function"
 ```

 This works via a transpiler integration in Bun.
+When `describe`, `expect`, `it`, etc are used in a test file, the transpiler auto-imports from `bun:test`.
 This transpiler plugin is only enabled inside test files and when preloading scripts.
-If you try to use these functions otherwise, you will get an error.
+If you try to use Jest globals in other files, you will get an error.

 Every `describe`, `test`, and `expect` is scoped to the current test file.
 Importing from `"bun:test"` creates a new scope.
 This means you can't use `describe` from one test file in another test file because belong to different scopes.